closeio/tasktiger/README.rst

   which is described below.

 In some cases it is convenient to have a custom TaskTiger launch script.
-For example, if your application has a ``manage.py`` command you can configure it to launch TaskTiger and parse any command line arguments using the ``run_worker_with_args`` method.
+For example, your application may have a ``manage.py`` command that sets up the environment and you may want to launch TaskTiger workers using that script.
+To do that, you can use the ``run_worker_with_args`` method, which launches a TakTiger worker and parases any command line arguments.
 Here is an example:

 .. code:: python